On this page

 Sample banner wording

-Modify or update the following examples to match your company's tone and style.
+Modify the following examples to match your company's tone and style.

 We use cookies on our websites.
 Your interactions with our website and associated personal data may be collected by us in accordance with our Privacy Policy [hyperlink to privacy policy that includes session replay disclosure].